gradle/gradle/design-docs/play-support.md

 Note that for this story, the implementation will assume that any source file affects the output of every task listed on the command-line.
 For example, running `gradle --watch test run` would restart the application if a test source file changes.

-## Developer triggers rebuild of running Play application

-This story adds an equivalent of Play's non-continuous mode, where Gradle restarts the application when triggered by the developer reloading the application in the browser and some source files have changed.
-Note that 'restart' here means a logical restart.

-- Gradle starts the Play server configured with the appropriate hooks to be informed when a request is in progress.
-- On each request, check asynchronously whether the application is up-to-date, if a check or rebuild is not already in progress.
-- Checks the same set of files as for the above feature, possibly monitored in the same way.
-- When an input file is out of date, rebuild the application.

-The implementation for continuous and non-continuous modes are basically the same, the main difference being when a rebuild is triggered.

-## Resources are built on demand when running Play application

-When running a Play application, start the application without building any resources.
-Build these resources only when requested by the client.

-- On each request, check whether the task which produces the requested resource has been executed or not.
-If not, run the task synchronously and block until completed.
-- Include the transitive input of these tasks as inputs to the watch mechanism, so that further changes in these source files will trigger a restart of the application at the appropriate time.
-- Failures need to be forwarded to the application for display.

-## Developer views compile and other build failures in Play application

-Adapt compiler output to the format expected by Play:

-- Model configuration problems
-- Java and scala compilation failures
-- Asset compilation failures
-- Other verification task failures?

 ## Native integration with Specs 2